 For the weekend warrior, a massage helps both recovery time and future performance.
 If you’re taking your favorite four-legged friend with you on those weekend adventures, there’s a good chance they could use some bodywork as well.

-Massage offers the same benefits for the athletic canine as it does for humans: from muscle recovery to better flexibility to improved conditioning, massage helps build peak performance.
+Animal massage therapy offers the same benefits for the athletic canine as it does for humans: from muscle recovery to better flexibility to improved conditioning, massage helps build peak performance.
 But, just like with human massage, a therapeutic session with a massage therapist can prove just as beneficial for the dog who is aging or struggling with physical limitations.

 - Stress and anxiety reduction